The Thirteen Chairs: Production and release

 The Thirteen Chairs was filmed from February to May 1969.
 Orson Welles and Tim Brooke-Taylor had their scenes filmed during a break from shooting Welles' comedic film One Man Band.
 Brooke-Taylor recalled:

-Because the script for Sharon Tate's scenes called for several semi-nude scenes, the director arranged to film those scenes first.
-As filming (and her pregnancy) progressed, the director obscured Tate's stomach with large purses and scarves.
+Because the script for several semi-nude scenes from Sharon Tate, the director arranged to film those scenes first during the early months of her pregnancy.
+As filming, and her pregnancy, progressed, the director obscured Tate's stomach with items such as large purses and scarves.
 This is most apparent in the scene following her ride in the furniture mover's van.
+Tate's biographer Greg King notes Tate was paid a substantial salary over $100,000, but her performance was in some scenes stiff or stilted, which he attributed to morning sickness and other mild problems related to pregnancy.

-The Thirteen Chairs was Tate's final film, with many people saying that she had a knack for comedy and were excited for her next film contract (equal to over $1,000,000 in today's money).
+The Thirteen Chairs was Tate's final film prior to her August 9, 1969 murder at the hands of Charles Manson's followers; many people said that she had a knack for comedy and they were excited for her next film contract (equal to over $1,000,000 in today's money).

 Home media

 The film was released through rental only by Force Video in 1986 under the Thirteen Chairs title, and again a year later by Continental Video, under the original 12 + 1 title.
 On 12 March 2008, the film was released on DVD in Italy by 01 Distribution.
 This version is in Italian, lacks English subtitles, and does not include an English audio track.